DataResponsibly/RAI_Site.github.io/_pages/privacy_day.md

 <br>

 - **12:00-1:00 PM**: Lunch Break
   We'll provide everyone with a delicious lunch.
-Please let us know if you have any dietary restrictions through the [RSVP form](https://forms.gle/qxCkwxNwKHs1Yejb7).
+Please let us know if you have any dietary restrictions.

 - **1:00-2:20 PM**: Invited Talks 2
     - **Speaker 5**: Rachel Greenstadt (NYU) (1:00-1:15 PM)